'She'll Fit Right In': Combative TV Pundit's Meteoric Rise To Trump White House

 Kayleigh McEnany, just days shy of her 32nd birthday, already has acquired a bevy of classic establishment credentials.
 She holds degrees from Georgetown University's foreign service school and Harvard Law.
 She studied at Oxford.
 She served as a top spokeswoman for the Republican National Committee — which is to say the GOP — and for the president's re-election campaign.

 McEnany also became, in a few short years, a notable pro-Trump presence on cable television, first as a CNN talking head and later as a party and campaign surrogate.
-Recently, she has suggested Americans should turn to Trump for guidance on the risk of pandemic rather than public health officials like Dr. Anthony Fauci and that Democrats were "almost rooting" for the coronavirus to have a deadly effect to undermine Trump's presidency.
-She also has promoted racist fictions about President Obama and made false claims about voter fraud.
+Recently, she has suggested that Americans should turn to Trump for guidance on the risk of pandemic rather than public health officials like Dr. Anthony Fauci and that Democrats were "almost rooting" for the coronavirus to have a deadly effect to undermine Trump's presidency.
+She also has promoted racist fictions about President Barack Obama and made false claims about voter fraud.

-She is well suited for the job as envisioned by her boss: a combative, unyielding figure not intended to inform or convince the press corps (and the public through it) but, rather, hold it in contempt and at bay.
+She is well-suited for the job as envisioned by her boss: a combative, unyielding figure not intended to inform or convince the press corps (and the public through it) but, rather, to hold it in contempt and at bay.

 McEnany became Trump's fourth spokesperson on Tuesday.
 She replaced Stephanie Grisham, who spoke publicly primarily through interviews on the Trump-friendly Fox News Channel and did not hold a single press conference as press secretary.
-(Grisham has returned to lead the White House staff of Melania Trump.)
+(Grisham has returned to lead the White House staff of first lady Melania Trump.)

 Trump's first press secretary was Sean Spicer, a former party stalwart who sheepishly acknowledged he had embarrassed his family by his aggressive conduct in the job.
-The second was Sarah Huckabee Sanders, who often scolded reporters but later admitted to federal investigators that her claim, uttered more than once, that "countless" FBI agents told her they were happy Trump had fired FBI director James Comey "was not founded on anything."
+The second was Sarah Huckabee Sanders, who often scolded reporters but later admitted to federal investigators that her claim, uttered more than once, that "countless" FBI agents told her they were happy Trump had fired FBI Director James Comey "was not founded on anything."

 Spicer was required to take insupportable claims from almost the moment he stepped into the White House position, insisting that Trump's inauguration had attracted record crowds, when the evidence clearly showed otherwise.